DanskSupermarked/dansksupermarked-update/README.md

 }
 ```

+The module will attempt to install Python modules via RPM ('manage_python_deps' is set to true by default), one of them expects EPEL to be defined in Puppet as Yumrepo['epel'].
+You can also set the param to false and install those Python module via pip as site libraries.

 ## Use Case
 A [CRON](https://docs.puppet.com/puppet/latest/type.html#cron) job will collect a list of packages to be updated.
 Then create a GIT PR to be reviewed, eventually edited, and finally merged in your Puppet configuration to have the packages updated during the next Puppet run.